iver-wharf/rfcs/_guides/rfc-life-cycle.md

 3. **A decision is made.** Will the RFC be rejected, published, or postponed?
    Case by case basis here.
-Rejected and postponed RFC shall have an explanational comment by the developer/collaborator who closed/postponed the RFC to summarize the review discussions and explain the descision.
+Rejected and postponed RFC shall have an explanational comment by the developer/collaborator who closed/postponed the RFC to summarize the review discussions and explain the decision.

    - Published/approved: PR merged
    - Rejected: PR closed
    - Postponed: Label `postponed` is added to the PR

-   The person who makes this descision is a collaborator of descending preferred order:
+   The person who makes this decision is a collaborator of descending preferred order:

    1. Author of RFC, given they are a [collaborator](https://docs.github.com/en/github/getting-started-with-github/github-glossary#collaborator).